dcetin/bert-adv-embed/README.md

 # Adversarial embeddings for BERT

+Adversarial embedding generation and analysis on top of BERT for sentiment classification on [IMDB Large Move Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
 Built on top of the [Chainer reimplementation](https://github.com/soskek/bert-chainer) of the Google Research's [original TensorFlow implementation](https://github.com/google-research/bert).
 IMDB loader and processor functions taken from [this branch](https://github.com/hsm207/bert/tree/imdb).

 ## Requirements